 "Don't tell other kids about your problems.
 Some kids like to tease."

 "Try to keep something you really like with you, like a teddy or a toy.
 Then you can feel not so lonely."

 Every kid has the right to a peaceful life, a safe place to live and food to eat.
-Some kids need to be away from their own families and in a foster home so that they can have these rights.
+Some kids need to be away from their biological families and in a foster home so that they can have these rights.
 Biological (by-oh-log-i-kal) family means people who are related by blood or marriage.